November Is Family Violence Prevention Month in Alberta

 Events across Alberta

-Communities throughout Alberta have planned events in November.
-Get inspired from last years events to start your own.
+Communities throughout Alberta are planning events in November.
+Get inspired from the events to start your own and learn how to raise awareness.
 Send us details about your events for our calendar by emailing Carmen.To@gov.ab.ca

 Communities across the province also plan events to recognize National Bullying Awareness Week.